dahliamalkhi/dahliamalkhi.github.io/_drafts/block-stm.md

 A possible execution of S-3 may achieve very close to optimal scheduling with only a single abort, shown below.

 * possible time steps S-3 goes through with four threads:
-  1. parallel execution of 1,2,3,4; validation of 2,3 fail; `nextValidation` set to 3
+  1. parallel execution of TX1,TX2,TX3,TX4; validation of TX2,TX3 fail; `nextValidation` set to 3
-  2. parallel execution of 2,5,6,7; 3 suspends on `ABORTED` by 2; validation of 6 fails; `nextValidation` set to 7
+  2. parallel execution of TX2,TX5,TX6,TX7; execution of TX3 suspends on `ABORTED` by TX2; validation of TX6 fails; `nextValidation` set to 7
-  3. parallel execution of 3,6,8,9; validation of 9 fails;`nextValidation` set to 10
+  3. parallel execution of TX3,TX6,TX8,TX9; validation of TX9 fails;`nextValidation` set to 10
-  4. parallel execution of 9,10; all validations succeed
+  4. parallel execution of TX9,TX10; all validations succeed

 The reason S-3 preserves **VALIDAFTER(j, k)** is slightly subtle.
 Suppose that TXj &rarr; TXk.
 Recall, when TXj fails, S-3 lets (re-)validations of TXk, k > j, proceed before TXj completes re-execution.
 There are two possible cases.
 If a TXk-validation reads an `ABORTED` value of TXj, it will wait for TXj to complete; and if it reads a value which is not marked `ABORTED` and the TXj re-execution overwrites it, then TXk will be forced to revalidate again.